skeema/skeema/doc/faq.md

 No. When using the Skeema CLI tool, schema changes only occur when you run `skeema push`.

 Separate from the CLI tool, optional products supporting continuous integration and continuous deployment are under development at [Skeema.io](https://www.skeema.io).
 The CI product is [currently in open beta testing](https://www.skeema.io/ci); it provides automatic linting of GitHub commits and pull requests.
-A corresponding CD product, providing an agent/daemon that can automatically push *safe* changes when a branch is merged to master, is currently under development.
+A corresponding CD product, providing an agent/daemon that can automatically push *safe* changes when a pull request is merged, is currently under development.

 ### Is it safe?